Echiura: Behaviour

-Urechis, another tube-dweller, has a different method of feeding on detritus.
-It has a short proboscis and a ring of mucus glands at the front of its body.
+Urechidae, another group of tube-dwellers, has become filter feeders.
+It has a short proboscis and a ring of mucous glands at the front of its body.
 It expands its muscular body wall to deposit a ring of mucus on the burrow wall then retreats backwards, exuding mucus as it goes and spinning a mucus net.
 It then draws water through the burrow by peristaltic contractions and food particles stick to the net.
 When this is sufficiently clogged up, the spoon worm moves forward along its burrow devouring the net and the trapped particles.
-This process is then repeated and in a detritus-rich area may take only a few minutes to complete.
+This process is then repeated and in a nutrient-rich area may take only a few minutes to complete.
 Large particles are squeezed out of the net and eaten by other invertebrates living commensally in the burrow.
 These typically include a small crab, a scale worm and often a fish lurking just inside the back entrance.

 Ochetostoma erythrogrammon obtains its food by another method. it has two vertical burrows connected by a horizontal one.
 Stretching out its proboscis across the substrate it shovels material into its mouth before separating the edible particles.
 It can lengthen the proboscis dramatically while exploring new areas and periodically reverses its orientation in the burrow so as to use the back entrance to feed.
 Other spoon worms live concealed in rock crevices, empty gastropod shells, sand dollar tests and similar places, extending their proboscises into the open water to feed.
 Some are scavengers or detritivores, while others are interface grazers and some are suspension feeders.

 While the proboscis of a burrowing spoon worm is on the surface it is at risk of predation by bottom-feeding fish.
 In some species, the proboscis will autotomise (break off) if attacked and the worm will regenerate a proboscis over the course of a few weeks.
 In a study in California, one of the most commonly found dietary items of the leopard shark was found to be the tube-dwelling innkeeper worm (Urechis caupo) which it extracted from the sediment by suction.